 TRIP DAY 6

-For our final ride we head north as we work our way down from all of that incredible alpine scenery complete with rugged peaks, pristine alpine tundra and sheer cliffs.
+For our final ride we head north as we work our way down from the alpine scenery of rugged peaks, pristine alpine tundra and sheer cliffs.
 The terrain becomes wide open as we leave the Beartooth Range and approach the basin of the Yellowstone River.
 Civilization reappears in the form of Interstate 90, which will provide us with a convenient shuttle route back to Bozeman.
-TOTAL MILEAGE - 35 miles
+TOTAL MILEAGE: 35 miles

 Physical Difficulty: Advanced.